rohitbnrj2/Embodied-Agent/README.md

 pip install -e '.[doc,dev]'
 ```

-Then to install, run the following:
+Then to build the docs, run the following:

 ```bash
 cd docs
 make clean html
 ```

-To view the build, go to your browser, and open the `index.html` file located inside `docs/build/html/`.
+To view the build, go to your browser, and open the `index.html` file located inside `build/html/` (or run `open build/html/index.html`).

 ## Citation